Robin Lopez, Serge Ibaka ejected for throwing punches as Bulls-Raptors gets wild

 With the Bulls continuing their somewhat mystifying mastery over the Raptors, All-Star shooting guard Jimmy Butler splashed through a 3-pointer to increase the Bulls’ lead to 16 points, 88-72.
 As the ball went through the hoop, Raptors shooting guard DeMar DeRozan bumped Lopez backward into Ibaka.
 The Congolese big man didn’t appreciate that, and gave Lopez a shove in the lower back.

 Lopez really didn’t appreciate that, slapping hard at the ball in Ibaka’s left hand and getting right in Serge’s face.
 They quickly squared off and grabbed a hold of one another, with Lopez firing off a pretty legitimate-looking right hand at Ibaka’s head, and just barely missing.

+“It seemed like I had three guys on me and I was being pulled back,” Lopez said after the game, according to K.C.
+Johnson of the Chicago Tribune.
+“And I’m not sure what was going on with him.
+But it felt like nobody had any hold on him.
+He just kept coming at me with his arm.
+I was just trying to get him off me.”

 Ibaka returned fire with a right of his own, but similarly appeared to just graze the side of Lopez’s head.

 Players from both teams and the refs raced to the scene, with DeRozan pulling Ibaka back and to the ground, while Raptors swingman Norman Powell helped get opez clear of the fray.
 Ibaka quickly returned to his feet and began to make his way back toward Lopez, only to be grabbed by teammate P.J.
 Tucker and ridden all the way back into the backcourt, and out of harm’s way.